 Data quality processes have become more prominent in organizations, often as part of data governance programs....

 For many companies, the growing interest in quality is commensurate with an increased need to ensure that analytics data is trustworthy.
-That's especially true with data quality for big data; more data usually means more data problems.
+That's especially true with data quality for big data; more data usually means more data problems -- including data usability issues that should be part of the quality discussion.

 One of the main challenges of effective data quality management is articulating what quality really means to a company.
 What are commonly referred to as the dimensions of data quality include accuracy, consistency, timeliness and conformity.
 But there are many different lists of dimensions, and even some common terms have different meanings from list to list.
 As a result, solely relying on a particular list without having an underlying foundation for what you're looking to accomplish is a simplistic approach to data quality.